swiss-territorial-data-lab/proj-dqry/README.md

-# Automatic detection and observation of mineral extraction sites in Switzerland
+# Automatic detection and observation of mineral extraction sites

-The aim of the project is to automatically detect mineral extraction sites (MES, also referred as quarry in this project) on georeferenced raster images of Switzerland over several years.
-A deep learning approach is used to train a model achieving a **f1 score of about 80%** (validation dataset), enabling accurate detection of MES over time.
-A detailed documentation of the project and results can be found on the [STDL technical website](https://tech.stdl.ch/PROJ-DQRY-TM/). <br>
+The aim of the project is to automatically detect mineral extraction sites (MES, also referred as quarry in this project) on georeferenced raster images over several years using a deep learning approach.
+The workflow was initially developed to detect MES in airborne images from [swisstopo](https://www.swisstopo.admin.ch/en) over Switzerland.
+The trained model, achieves a **f1 score of about 80%**, enabling accurate detection of MES over time.
+A detailed documentation of the project and results can be found [here](https://tech.stdl.ch/PROJ-DQRY-TM/) on the STDL tech website.
+The latest developments allow users to use the framework with satellite images via [Open Data Cubes](https://www.opendatacube.org/) (ODC).
+Two have been tested: the [SwissDataCube](https://www.swissdatacube.org/) (SDC) and the [BrazilDataCube](https://data.inpe.br/bdc/web/en/home-page-2/) (BDC).
+The detailed documentation can be found [here](https://tech.stdl.ch/PROJ-DQRY-TM/) on the STDL tech website.
+Examples are provided for all use cases. <br>

 **Table of content**